-I once asked a girl (she’s now a super famous blogger, not exaggerating) how she juggles an online show and blogging whilst going to university full-time.
+I once asked a girl (she’s now a super famous blogger) how she juggles an online show and blogging whilst going to university full-time.
 She answered, ‘priorities’.
-At first I was like, dude, I went to UCL and I struggled to do both!
-The truth is that she is right, priorities.
+At first I was, “umm I went to UCL and I struggled to do both!”
+But with hindsight, the truth is that she is right, priorities.

 Does someone take your photos when you’re travelling or do you use a self-timer?

 I don’t use a self-timer outside of my house.
 I just don’t trust people and I’m pretty sure someone’s going to run off with my tripod and even worse, my SD card.
 Also, I’m quite self conscious in front of a camera and I couldn’t deal with the pressure of doing it on a side street somewhere by myself!
-I’ve seen Margaret Zhang take self-portraits on a TV show and I was like, ‘YOU GO GIRL!’
-However, that’s just not me.
+I’ve seen Margaret Zhang take self-portraits on a TV show and I was in awe.

 Truthfully, I do get a bit stressed out about the quality of my photos if I’m going on holiday.
-Fortunately, I often travel with my boyfriend who has been trained with my camera haha, or when I’m in Asia I have a lot of photographer friends that I can rely on.
-Otherwise I just prep my friends beforehand and ask (beg) them to set aside 15 minutes to take some snaps for me (e.g. Greece).
+Fortunately, I often travel with my boyfriend or when I’m in Asia I have a lot of photographer friends that I can rely on.

 What advice would you give to bloggers starting out?

 Years ago I would’ve said, don’t give up after two months.
 Now I’d say, why do you want to blog and what are your expectations?
-Certain social media platforms could be made obsolete in a matter of months or years (does anyone really care about Facebook that much anymore?
+Certain social media platforms can become less relevant in a matter of months or years (does anyone really care about Facebook that much anymore?
 People in Asia aren’t very active on Twitter, etc.) so if you were to lose all of your followers overnight, would you still write on your blog?
 Bear in mind that after Instagram’s infamous and much detested change of algorithm, low to mid-weight accounts were severely affected.
 If another change were to happen, would that frustrate you and make you want to give up or would you think, ‘right, what do I need to do now?’.

 Photos by Koray Hussein